-^{ -} Based on the U.S. Census Bureau's American Community Survey's 2016 five-year estimates (2012-2016) for "Age by Language Spoken at Home by Ability to Speak English for the Population 5 Years and Over."
-Table B16004 speaks English less than well.
-AMATS or its contractor will track the number of encounters and consider making adjustments as needed to its outreach efforts to ensure meaningful access to all persons and specifically to LEP and minority populations of AMATS' programs and services.
+- Based on the U.S. Census Bureau's American Community Survey's 2016 five-year estimates (2012-2016) for "Age by Language Spoken at Home by Ability to Speak English for the Population 5 Years and Over."
+Table B16004

 2. The Frequency with which LEP individuals come into contact with an AMATS-funded program.